Protecting Your Most Valuable Teaching Tool: Your Voice!

 Here are 10 tips to help you protect and preserve your voice throughout the school year:

-Drinking water is good for your overall health but vital for your vocal cords.
-Aim to drink at least 8 glasses of water daily to keep your vocal cords lubricated and reduce the risk of strain.
+Drinking water is good for overall health but vital for vocal cords.
+Aim to drink at least eight glasses of water daily to keep your vocal cords lubricated and reduce the risk of strain.

 2. Warm Up Your Voice Daily